 We stretched and bounced and paced while waiting for our start time.
 Soon enough we were underway.
 The course was located on a spectacular farm, winding on gentle grades through spacious pastures.
 Perfect blue sky.
 Sun.
 And the obstacles.
 Cargo nets and water hazards.

 Lesson 5 ~Don’t sweat the small stuff.
-And it’s all small stuff.
+It’s all small stuff.

 Over and under, crawling and climbing, tripping and sliding.
 Women reaching forward and back to help one another stay upright and to keep track of our shoes.
 We laughed and shrieked and swore and growled.
 We were uninhibited and powerful.
 We crossed the finish line holding hands, passed our tutus on to an admiring group as they were preparing to race, and headed to the parking lot to towel off, put on something dry, and choose a place for breakfast.